 At the entrance one is provided with tablets to access the pavilion in one’s own language and gather information about different exhibits and installations.
 Going through the centre of the ramp is an intriguing 75 m long moving video display, which signifies traditional irrigation channels.
 These are actually tablets being taken back to the entrance!
 The intensity with which each detail has been used to bring alive a unique experience for the pavilion is applaudable.

 After this comes an interaction and rest space, before going for the 360° projection theatre, also called the “emotional heart of the pavilion”.
 As one watches the film, the theatre rotates by 180°, opening into the next part of the experience- a future talk inspired from TED talks.

 The theme of the pavilion- ‘Food for thought’ comes alive in each exhibit, and especially in the food offering which is in three levels- a quick snack bar, a restaurant and a roof top garden and juice bar offering views into the entire pavilion.

 Collaborators: The National Media Council, United Arab Emirates, Chairman, Sheikh Abdullah bin Zayed Al Nahyan and Commissioner General Salem Al Ameri

-Foster+Partners Design Team: Norman Foster, David Nelson, Spencer De Grey, Gerard Evenden, Martin Castle, John Blythe, Andre Ford, Giovanna Sylos Labini, Ronald Schuurmans, Daniel Skidmore, Andrea Soligon, Ho-Ling Cheung, Francis Aish, Henrik Malm, Sam Joyce, Andrew Jones
+Foster and Partners Design Team: Norman Foster, David Nelson, Spencer De Grey, Gerard Evenden, Martin Castle, John Blythe, Andre Ford, Giovanna Sylos Labini, Ronald Schuurmans, Daniel Skidmore, Andrea Soligon, Ho-Ling Cheung, Francis Aish, Henrik Malm, Sam Joyce, Andrew Jones

 Collaborating Architect: Marco Visconti

-Structural Engineer: Foster+Partners
+Structural Engineer: Foster and Partners